 Research Tools: Advanced Technology Demonstrator

-The Advanced Technology Demonstrator, or ATD, is the first full-scale, S-band, dual-polarization phased array radar built from the ground up and designed specifically for use as a weather radar.
+Installed at the National Weather Radar Testbed facility, the Advanced Technology Demonstrator, or ATD, is the first full-scale, S-band, dual-polarization phased array radar built from the ground up and designed specifically for use as a weather radar.
 Previously, from 2003 to 2016, NSSL evaluated the technology using a SPY-1A originally built for the United States Navy and repurposed for weather observations.

 A phased array radar is able to steer the radar beam electronically left-to-right and up-and-down while the antenna remains stationary.
 The ATD has a flat, or planar, antenna comprised of 76 panels with 4,864 radiating elements.